Community leaders demand input on reallocating Seattle police’s budget

 “People of color have been paying unfair taxes to this nation with our blood, sweat, tears and deaths for centuries, and we’re still being taxed in all these ways along with our finances,” said the Rev. Martin Lawson of Community Passageways and King County Equity Now.
 “Yet our finances are not being used to build and develop our communities in a fair and equitable way.”

-Nikkita Oliver, a community organizer and former mayoral candidate, concluded the news conference with a new demand for Mayor Jenny Durkan: that her earlier pledge to invest $100 million in Black and brown communities go through a participatory budgetary process.
+Nikkita Oliver, an attorney, community organizer and former mayoral candidate, concluded the news conference with a new demand for Mayor Jenny Durkan: that her earlier pledge to invest $100 million in Black and brown communities go through a participatory budgetary process.

 “If she’s truly committed to supporting BIPOC (Black, Indigenous, people of color) communities, she’ll let the BIPOC communities design and control the process which guides where this money goes,” said Oliver.